Bus garage: United Kingdom

 Buses at the Ellie Rose depot, in Hull, East Yorkshire.

 Several bus companies such as London Buses and Lothian Buses used to operate multiple storage garages around their operating area, supplemented by a central works facility.
 Central works have declined with increase in sub-contract engineering, and improvements in mechanical reliability of bus designs.
 Also, the practice of routine mid-life refurbishment of bus fleets has declined, which has resulted in generally shorter service lives.

 Bus garages will generally have large areas unobstructed by supporting columns as well as high roofs, especially for storage of double-decker buses.
 Recently in London, the transfer of routes from double-decker operation to articulated buses has caused problems at some garages that were found to be too small to accommodate all the replacement buses, requiring splitting of allocations, or the building of new garages.

 Some bus companies in the UK make use of outstations (or out-stations) as an additional bus storage facility.
 These are generally outdoor parking locations, where buses are stored overnight or between peaks, which are more conveniently located for operations, reducing dead mileage.
 There does not appear to be a universal definition of an outstation, but it seems agreed that there are no maintenance facilities at a bus outstation.

-Largest

-The largest bus depot in the world is Millennium Park Bus Depot In Delhi India, built for the Commonwealth Games in 2010.